 (a) is the offeror in relation to the takeover bid, and

-(b) holds at the date of the deposit of the requisition shares amounting to not less than 75% in value of all the voting shares in the company.
+(b) holds at the date of the deposit of the requisition shares amounting to not less than 75% in value of all the voting shares in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.